This ACTUALLY Happened: Teenage Boys Survived Without Their Phones for a Week!

 The Resolution, The Challenge

-So what will it take to encourage teenage boys to stop overusing their phones?
+So what will it take to encourage teenage boys to stop overusing their mobile phones?
 Psychologists suggest that we present teens with opportunities to engage in the real social world—offer their brains the reward of genuine stimulation—rather than the fleeting rush of phone-checking.

 “The purpose of the challenge was to demonstrate how liberating not using your phone can be.
 I know it was difficult for the students but I was proud so many participated.
 We are trying to teach responsible use of technology and things like having your phone away as you walk around campus and in the Refectory are important.
 It also makes our community better.
 Visitors always comment on how welcoming our community is and that we are not walking around with our heads down.
 It is one of the things that makes our community so special and we want to make sure it continues.
 This will be an initiative that will be on-going.
 Habits are tough to break and we understand that it will take some time.
 So far, we are pleased with the results and we are confident that the students are hearing our message."
-Jim Detora, Headmaster
+Jim Detora, Head of School

-Teenage boys not only survived without their phones, they learned invaluable lessons about who they were and how they could grow into better young men.
+Teenage boys not only survived without their smart phones, they learned invaluable lessons about who they were and how they could grow into better young men.
 Here are eight transformative revelations from the Head’s-Up Challenge:

 Eight Revelations About Life Without Cell Phones